 What is FDIC insurance?

 The FDIC is a federal agency established to protect deposit accounts in FDIC-insured banks.
 This includes small business checking accounts, savings accounts, and certain retirement accounts.
-The limit on FDIC claims is $250,000, so you might want to spread your money around to different institutions if you’re holding more than that in cash.
+The coverage limit on FDIC claims is $250,000 per depositor, per bank.
+So you might want to spread your money around to different institutions if you’re holding more than that in cash.
+You can use the FDIC’s BankFinder tool to determine whether your banking institution is covered under FDIC rules.

-The FDIC does not insure stocks, bonds, mutual funds, life insurance policies, annuities, municipal securities, or money market funds.
+The FDIC does not insure stocks, bonds, mutual funds, life insurance policies, annuities, crypto, municipal securities, or money market funds.
 Those fall under SIPC if the brokerage firm that sold them to you is an SIPC member.
-IRAs and self-directed defined contribution plans are covered by FDIC insurance, but only if they’re held at member banks.
+IRAs and self-directed defined contribution plans are included in FDIC insurance coverage, but only if they’re held at member banks.

 How does FDIC work?